stephenlacy/EasyCap/documentation/usage.md

 -vf yadif -s:v 720x540 \
 -f avi .video

+# the command above will output the converted video to .video
+# and the raw audio to .audio
 # type ctrl+c to finish capturing and converting

-# merge raw audio to video
+# you can then merge raw audio to converted video typing:

 avconv \
 -f avi -i .video \